As an Amazon Associate we earn from qualifying purchases.

 Offering printed products alongside digital files improves your perceived value.
 Similar to digital output, prints enable people to relive moments and maximize budget by displaying their photos.
 For a professional photographer, prints can boost earnings, market the business, and help see areas to improve.

 There are many approaches to how much real estate photographers can sell photo rights for, and the right system should depend on your business model, needs, and bills.
-Make sure to set at least $20 per image so that you can secure your income while compensating for labor and materials.
+Make sure to set at least $20 per image so that you can secure your income and save it for monthly while compensating for labor and materials.